 - 3. In the event the issue is terminated prematurely, the issuer shall automatically pay to every security holder for every security held an amount in the product currency ("termination amount") five banking business days after the termination date that in the opinion of the issuer is an equitable amount and it has defined as the appropriate market price of the security. - 4.
-"Hedging Disruption" shall mean that the Issuer is in no position, upon application of economically reasonable efforts, (A) to conclude, continue or settle transactions and purchase, exchange, hold or sell assets respectively, which the Issuer deems necessary for the hedging of price risks related to the Underlying (or several thereof) with regard to its obligations under the respective Notes deemed necessary, or the Issuer (B) is in no position to realise, recover or forward the proceeds of the transactions and assets respectively. - 5.
-"Increased Hedging-Costs" means that the Issuer has to pay a substantially higher amount (in comparison to the issue date) of taxes, charges, expenditures and fees (excluding brokerage fees) in order to (A) conclude, continue or settle transactions and purchase, exchange, hold or sell assets respectively, which the Issuer deems necessary for the hedging of price risks related to the Underlying (or several thereof) with regard to its obligations under the respective Notes deemed necessary, or the Issuer (B) is in no position to realise, recover or forward the proceeds of the transactions and assets respectively, under the condition that amounts which have only increased due to the fact that the creditworthiness of the Issuer has decreased are not regarded as Increased Hedging Costs.
+"Hedging Disruption" shall mean that the Issuer is in no position, upon application of economically reasonable efforts, (A) to conclude, continue or settle transactions and purchase, exchange, hold or sell assets respectively, which the Issuer deems necessary for the hedging of price risks related to the underlying (or several thereof) with regard to its obligations under the respective structured securities deemed necessary, or the Issuer (B) is in no position to realise, recover or forward the proceeds of the transactions and assets respectively, or (C) to conclude, continue or settle transactions and purchase, exchange, hold or sell assets respectively, which the issuer deems necessary for the hedging of interest rate and currency risks, especially but not limited in relation to the Quanto Fee. - 5.
+"Increased Hedging-Costs" means that the Issuer has to pay a substantially higher amount (in comparison to the issue date) of taxes, charges, expenditures and fees (excluding brokerage fees) in order to (A) conclude, continue or settle transactions and purchase, exchange, hold or sell assets respectively, which the Issuer deems necessary for the hedging of price risks related to the underlying (or several thereof) with regard to its obligations under the respective structured securities deemed necessary, or the Issuer (B) is in no position to realise, recover or forward the proceeds of the transactions and assets respectively, under the condition that amounts which have only increased due to the fact that the creditworthiness of the Issuer has decreased are not regarded as Increased Hedging Costs.